jon1735/Movie-Reviews/README.md

 In another tab, run `npm start` to start up our React app at `http://localhost:3000`.

-Before you start building out the application, the first step that you should take is to draw out your component hierarchy.
-This will tell you how components can pass data to each other as well as where that information should be stored.

 ## Project Goals

-- Create an index displaying Pokemon 'cards'
+- Create an index displaying Movie 'cards'
-  - Render each Pokemon name, sprite, and hp in a card
+  - using a "GET" request, render each Movie name, and image on a card.
-  - _When clicked_, the card should toggle between displaying the front and back sprites
+  - _When clicked_, the card should render the selected movie on the left hand side of the screen, displaying the Movie image, name, brief summary, and reviews beneath the card
-- Allow users to search a Pokemon by its name in order to narrow down the cards shown on the page
+- Allow users to search a Movie by its name in order to narrow down the cards shown on the page
-- Wire up the form to add a missing Pokemon (Bulbasaur is missing, and you can probably intuit the image links to use based on the data you have).
-Since there aren't any validations, you may have to manually remove additions from the `db.json` file if you make a mistake on a POST request, etc. When a new Pokemon is added, it should show on the page without having to refresh.
+- Using a "POST" request, wire up the form to add a movie specified by the end user.
+- The end user should also be able to add an image, brief review, and summary of the  movie.
+- Using a "PATCH" request, the user should be able to modify the review or summary of the movie.
+- using a "DELETE" request, the user should be able to delete an entire card, "entry" on the list.

 ## Project Requirements

 - components using state and props
 - re-renders based on client-side events
-- can both get data from, and post data to the json server/database
+- can both get data from, post data to, patch data to, and delete data from the json server/database

 ## Trying to Figure Out Where to Start

-For the most part, the framework for this application is already made, with a simple json server, and a React app, with all the components needed.
-When you run `npm start` a json server will spin up and you can access the Pokemon info at `http://localhost:3000/pokemon`, and your React application will also start, on port 3001.

-Given a list of deliverables, our goal is to navigate the existing code base and implement several new features.
-Take some time to familiarize yourself with the structure of the application, and think about where you will be making changes in order to implement the new features.
-While you could solve this lab without creating new components, you are encouraged to do so if it makes sense to do that at any point.

-Be sure to use good programming practices, such as clear variable names and single responsibility functions.
-We want our react app to be clean, easy to read and understand, and of course, easy to to debug, or even add more features to later.
+This project has already been completed for the instructor to review.
+The reviewee should try adding a movie of their choice.
+If a movie can not be thought of, below this prompt i have added some data for the user to test the functionality of the application.